 Just so we're, ahem, clear: If you want to get more antioxidants, booze is not the answer.
-In fact, drinking alcohol has the opposite effect: It contributes to oxidative stress, creating toxins that can cause cellular damage, according to the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
+In fact, drinking alcohol has the opposite effect: It contributes to oxidative stress, which in turn can cause cellular damage, according to a July 2022 systematic review in the journal Antioxidants.

 That said, dark liquor does have a greater quantity of antioxidants than its light-colored counterpart.
 A January 2020 study in the Annals of Chemistry found that dark alcohol — including brandy, whiskey and cognac — contained antioxidants while vodka did not.
 (The study did not look at rum, tequila or gin.)

 A February 2012 study in the Croatian Journal of Food Science and Technology suggests that this might be a result of antioxidants leaching into the liquor from the wood barrels it's aged in.
 Still, the antioxidant count is minimal: A serving of brandy has between 15 to 48 milligrams of antioxidant polyphenols whereas a serving of black or green tea clocks in at 225 milligrams.

 The bottom line: "The harm caused by drinking outweighs the benefit of ingesting any antioxidants the alcohol may contain," Popeck says.

 You might be likelier to have an allergic reaction to brown bevvies.
 "Clear liquors are more filtered, which might help reduce allergenic substances," Popeck says.
 "In addition, some people might be sensitive to the food coloring in dark alcohol."

 Symptoms of alcohol allergies include nausea or cramping, a rash, itching and swelling after drinking, according to the Cleveland Clinic.
 Keeping a food diary listing what you drink and how you feel afterward can help you piece together whether or not you have a sensitivity.